Skip to main content

 Emergency Housing Vouchers

-Emergency Housing Vouchers were issued in 2021 as part of the federal American Rescue Plan Act.
+Emergency Housing Vouchers (EHVs) were issued in 2021 as part of the federal American Rescue Plan Act.
 These vouchers were intended to assist individuals and families who were homeless or at risk of homeless, or who had experienced domestic violence or other instability.

 Foster Youth to Independence